 Faye has been working as the lead administrator of the Barouch group since 2006 and is currently the Division Manager for the Center for Virology and Vaccine Research where she oversees project, financial, grants, regulatory and personnel management.
 Faye received an M.A. from the University of Hawai‘i, Mānoa in English Literature and has a mild obsession with fairy-tales, folklore, picture books, Star Trek, and Dungeons & Dragons.

-Abi joined the Barouch lab in October 2014in the Immunology group as Research Assistant III.
+Abi joined the Barouch lab in October 2014 in the Immunology group, and is now the Senior Research Associate and the pre-clinical Analytical Project Manager.
 He obtained his Masters’ degree in Biotechnology from Northeastern University in 2011.
 He has industry experience from Percivia LLC, Novartis Vaccines and Diagnostics and Repligen Corp. in process development, cell culture and fermentation development and optimization